-Did you know there is actually an amazing beachfront campground in the desert of Arizona?
-Cattail Cove State Park Campground has a white sand beach, boat ramp, and 61 campsites right on Lake Havasu.
-This picturesque Arizona State Park campground offers a broad spectrum of activities for all to enjoy.
-Read more of what we have to say in our Cattail Cove State Park Campground Review!
+Did you know there is actually an Arizona State Park that has an amazing beachfront campground?
+Cattail Cove State Park Campground has an impeccable white sandy beach, boat ramp, and 61 RV campsites right on Lake Havasu.
+This picturesque Arizona State Park campground offers a broad spectrum of outdoor activities for all to enjoy!

-Continue reading “Cattail Cove State Park Campground Review – Arizona”
+Continue reading “Cattail Cove State Park Campground – Lake Havasu, Arizona”

 Campground/RV Park: Pocahontas State Park – VIRGINIA